robert-westenberger/knowledgebase/docker/container-manipulation.md

 `docker container run <image name>` .

 The `image name` can be of any image from an online registry or your local system.
-## Passing A Command to a Container That Is Not Running
+## Passing a Command to a Container That Is Not Running
+`docker container run <image name> <command>`

+Whatever you pass after the image name gets passed to the default entry point of the image.

+Most of the images except the executable images use shell or `sh` as the default entry-point, so any valid shell command can be passed to them as arguments.
+### Example: Perform base64 encoding using the busybox image
+`docker container run --rm busybox sh -c "echo -n my-secret | base64"`

 # Options
 ## Publishing Ports
 Since containers are isolated, your host system doesn't know anything about what's going on inside a container.
 Hence, applications running inside a container remain inaccessible from the outside.